MizaGBF/GBFAP/readme.md

 # Additional Notes
 ### Download Folders
-Downloaded assets are saved in the following folders:
+Downloaded assets are saved in the following folders, mimicking GBF folder structure:
-* Manifests in model/manifest/
+* Manifests in `model/manifest/`
-* CJS animations in cjs/
+* CJS animations in `cjs/`
-* Spritesheets in img/sp/cjs/
+* Spritesheets in `img/sp/cjs/`
-* Raid backgrounds in img/sp/raid/ (Custom backgrounds are also inside, be careful if you want to delete the folder)
+* Raid backgrounds in `img/sp/raid/` (Custom backgrounds are also inside, be careful if you want to delete the folder)

 ### Program logic
 Here's a simplified view of the file interactions: